basvdlei/ansible-role-mbsmanager/README.md

 Filename of the `server.properties` to install from the Ansible src files.
 **Note:** a server.properties file needs to be provided.

-	mbsmanager_whitelist_file: default-whitelist.json
+	mbsmanager_allowlist_file: default-allowlist.json

 Filename for the initial `permissions.json` to install.
 Afterwards the server software will take over managing the contents of this file.
-A default empty whitelist file is included in this role.
+A default empty allowlist file is included in this role.

 	mbsmanager_initial_state_name